mhmdhussein377/Book-Sharing-Platform-MERN/README.md

 <a name="tech-stack"></a>
 <img src="./readme/title5.svg"/>

-###  UniConnect is built using the following technologies:
+###  Book Sharing is built using the following technologies:
+- React: The frontend is developed with React, providing a dynamic and responsive user interface.
+- Node.js with Express: The backend is powered by Node.js, using the Express.js framework to handle routing, authentication, and other server-side functionalities.
+- MongoDB: MongoDB serves as the database to store user information, book data, and user interactions.

 <br><br>